mcp-team/mcp-starter-pack/guides/union_find.md

 ## Trivial Approach

-At an intial glance this problem looks very simliar to a simple DFS problem.
-Infact it's almost the same problem as the one I wrote about in the graph basic guide ([Graph Basics Guide](https://github.com/le-michael/mcp-starter-pack/blob/master/guides/graph_basics.md)).
+At an intial glance this problem looks very similar to a simple DFS problem.
+Infact it's almost the same problem as the one I wrote about in the graph basics guide ([Graph Basics Guide](https://github.com/le-michael/mcp-starter-pack/blob/master/guides/graph_basics.md)).
 The only thing that I changed is that we're now doing multiple search queries instead of just one.

 A DFS solution to this problem would look something like this: